-It is recognized that each individual country will have its own specific MCPA and OECM coverage targets, however in keeping with global targets for protected areas, regional marine conservation community recommendations, and sub-regional targets for stricter (to be defined) / stronger (to be defined) / even stronger (to be defined) levels of protection.
+It is recognized that each individual country will have its own specific MCPA and OECM coverage targets, however in keeping with global targets for protected areas, regional marine conservation community recommendations, and sub-regional targets for enhanced levels of protection.
 Two post-2020 targets have been identified for the Mediterranean Sea as a whole; these are-:

-i) [By 2030, at least 30 per cent of the Mediterranean Sea is protected and conserved through well connected and effective systems of marine and coastal protected areas and other effective areabased conservation measures, with the focus on areas particularly important for biodiversity.]
+- i) By 2030, at least 30 per cent of the Mediterranean Sea is protected and conserved through well connected, ecologically representative and effective systems of marine and coastal protected areas and other effective area-based conservation measures, ensuring adequate geographical balance, with the focus on areas particularly important for biodiversity. - ii) By 2030, the number and coverage of marine and coastal protected areas with enhanced protection levels is increased, contributing to the recovery of marine ecosystems.